ramiromagno/hgnc/README.md

 The goal of `{hgnc}` is to easily download and import the latest HGNC complete gene data set into R.

+This data set provides a useful mapping of HGNC symbols to gene entries in other popular databases or resouces, such as, the Entrez gene identifier or the UCSC gene identifier, among many others.
+Check the documentation of the function `import_hgnc_dataset()` for a description of the several fields available.

 ## Installation

 You can install the development version of `{hgnc}` like so: